UPDATED: FEBRUARY 2023

 In addition, North Carolina is still providing monthly pandemic-related Emergency Allotments to FNS households.
 This is typically a supplement of up to $95 if households are already receiving the maximum or close to the maximum.
 These supplements are added to households’ EBT cards later in the month than their regular monthly allotment.
 Households will see a decrease in their total monthly benefits when the temporary pandemic-related Emergency Allotments end in North Carolina.
-It is not yet known when these Emergency Allotments will end.
+PLEASE NOTE: February 2023 will be the last month households will receive this extra payment.